 How does a DC/DC converter work?

-An industrial DC/DC converter takes the existing DC voltage at the input.
+An industrialtakes the existing DC voltage at the input.
 Next, as with the AC/DC converter, a transformer ensures the galvantic isolation and the voltage is stepped up or down to the required output voltage.
 The galvanic isolation ensures the isolation of the input and output stage of the power supply.
 This is important for breaking ground loops and ensuring all necessary safety measures.

 Afterwards the voltage is smoothened again.
 On the ouput the device provides a stabilised and galvanically separated DC with a higher, lower or refreshed voltage level.